robotsorcerer/LevelSetPy/README.md

 ### TODO's

-+ Fix len of smooth in derivL computation in upwindFirstWENO5.py
+- [+] Fix len of smooth in derivL computation in upwindFirstWENO5.py

-+ data_proj is a lotta issue
+- [ ] data_proj is a lotta issue.
-+ Add all exports from modules PODS down
+  - This is particular to Dr. Herbert's HelperOC class.
+Could not faithfully reproduce interpolation scheme in python.

+- [ ] Tensor operators in PODS Function.
+  - Todo Fall 2022.

-+ Write POD projections and reprojections for lifting dynamics
+- [ ] Write POD projections and reprojections for lifting dynamics.
+  - Todo with Boris Kramer and Dr. Herbert.

+  #### Derivatives Integration LF with Bugs
+  - [+] upwindFirstWENO5a

-#### Derivatives and LF that work
+#### Derivatives Integration LF
-+ upwindENO2
+- [+] upwindFirstENO2
+- [+] upwindFirstWENO5a
-+ termLaxFriedrichs
+- [+] termLaxFriedrichs
-+ artificialGLF
-+ dissipation
+- [+] termRestrictUpdate
+- [+] artificialDissipationGLF